Mozjr1303/MobileApp_Assignment_mosesmakunganyajr_BSC351/README.md

-**Alchemy Connect** is a smart pla and local events using passion into community action.tform that connects volunteers with Built with modern web technologies
+**Alchemy Connect** is a smart platform and local events using passion into community action.tform that connects volunteers with Built with modern web technologies

 - **User Authentication**: Secure login and registration system with JWT tokens
 - **Dual User Roles**: